Help with a Federal Agency

 If you need assistance with a federal agency whether you have a problem with the Social Security Administration, the U.S. Citizenship and Immigration Services, the Department of Veterans Affairs, or if you want help with the Small Business Administration, my office may be able to help.

 My Congressional website contains detailed information about many of the areas most people have questions or concerns with.
-If you need assistance with an issue that you do not see on the list, please contact my Long Beach office at (562) 436-3828.
+If you need assistance with an issue that you do not see on the list, please contact my Los Angeles County office in Long Beach at (562) 436-3828.

 What Is Casework?